Episode 1652 - Cristin Milioti

 and but at the end of the day like

-it wasn't my it wasn't like I was up there talking about myself right so like with stand-up yeah I really am like how do you do?
+it wasn't my it wasn't like I was up there talking about myself.
+Right.

-I was on a play once where I was like in a babushka with a little shovel at the end, like reading a letter and in like a spotlight and I had to like dodge gunfire and like it was so embarrassing and I would, that's when the seats would start like flapping up.
+I was on a play once where I was like in a babushka with a little shovel at the end, like reading a letter and in like a spotlight, and I had to like dodge gunfire.
+And like it was so embarrassing.

-But I was at least like, well, I, I mean, maybe I'm doing such a terrible job, but I'm not here being like, so I'm originally from New Jersey.
+I mean, maybe I'm doing such a terrible job, but I'm not here being like, so I'm originally from New Jersey.
+Like, you know what I mean?
+Yeah, I'm not me.

 I don't know how you do it.
+I'm not me.

 But there is that moment of realization where, like, the same thing with that long Bob Dylan song.
+Even if you're in character, you're like, woof.

 Woof.
+Woof.

+Yeah, yeah, yeah.
 Oh, when's this going to be over?
+Yeah.

 As I've gotten older, what happens now when I'm bombing is that, and it doesn't, it's not, it really doesn't happen.

 I can, you know, get something out of the moment.
+Usually that'll save me.

-But there is a
+But there is

-a point, it usually happens pretty quickly in a short set where you just know the audience isn't going to go all the way.
+a point.
+It usually happens pretty quickly in a short set where you just know the audience isn't going to go all the way.

+Yeah.
 So there's going to be this level.

 And depending on that level, like I remember I was at the comedy cellar and I hadn't been there in a long time.
+And I was feeling pretty confident, but I know that room's difficult in general, really.

 And what happens was, you know, you've got the tools to kind of survive it.
+But

 when it's not going well for me, I just feel this like sweat starting to happen, like on the back of my neck.
+Yeah, it feels sometimes like a hot helmet that's coming over the back.

 Yeah, and you're just sort of like, well, that's happening.
+Yep.

 And